 This document is a presentation at the “Business and the Environment Programme” by John Jennings, a Shell Managing Director and Chairman of Shell Transport and Trading Company.
 Part of a larger collection discovered by Jelmer Mommers of De Correspondent in a trove of internal Shell documents, this presentation shows the discord within Shell, as some parts of the company internalized climate science consensus, while others, like Jennings, continued to stress uncertainty.

-Taking specific issue with the Intergovernmental Panel on Climate Change’s (“IPCC”) future CO2 emissions predictions, Jennings argues that the IPCC isn’t taking into account the inevitable, free-market shifts in the energy sector, leading to less fossil fuels consumption.
-Focusing, again, on economics, Jennings ultimately relies on the market to secure “sustainable energy for the future is important, but so is developing country’s access to cheap fossil fuels.”
+Taking specific issue with the Intergovernmental Panel on Climate Change’s (“IPCC”) future CO2 emissions predictions, Jennings argues that the IPCC isn’t taking into account the inevitable, free-market shifts in the energy sector, leading to less fossil fuel consumption.
+Focusing again on economics, Jennings stresses the importance of securing sustainable energy for the future by maintaining a steady supply of cheap fossil fuels.
+While advocating for future use and reliance on fossil fuels, Jennings admits he has “little doubt that – with enormous supplies of energy available in nature – future historians will see our present means of meeting our energy needs as a primitive phase.”

 Interested in more Shell documents?
 Full index here.